AaryenMehta/learning101/README.md

 **Armour Plate Detection**

 Completed the code.
 The rectangle is not as "neat" as that shown in Slack.
 But I think it serves the purpose.
 The code is given under imageProcessing folder.
 Name: "armour_plate_detection.py"

+**Task 3**

+This folder contains my solutions to the assigned task, Task 3.
+I have uploaded the shell script codes in a folder named "HackerRank_Shell".
+I have solved first 10 challenges.
+I am still working on 11th challenge, functions and fractals.